danieldavidraj/danieldavidraj/README.md

 ### Have a look
 - 🔭 I’m currently working on Full Stack Web Development

-- 🌱 I’m currently learning MS Paint 😜
+- 🌱 I’m currently learning Machine Learning

 - ⚡ Fun fact: Bunk the class, but don't skip the portions